 Small Shop Dust Collection Considerations

-There are several things to consider when thinking about managing the sawdust in your workshop, like the size of your shop, what tools you’ll connect to a dust collection system, and of course, your budget.
+There are several things to consider when thinking about how to manage the sawdust in your workshop, such as:

 There are two more considerations: CFM and horsepower.
 CFM is Cubic Feet per Minute, and it’s a measurement of airflow.
 Horsepower is a measurement of power.